No prophet is accepted in his hometown

 There were attempts to turn around, to stage a mutiny and to let fear take over.

-What Columbus did, to quell this, was to keep two sets of books.
+What Columbus did, to quell this, was to keep two sets of record books.
 The logs of the actual distance they traveled, and the logs of what he told the crew…

 “In order to mollify his crew’s apprehensions, Columbus kept two sets of logs: one showing the true distance traveled each day and one showing a lesser distance.
 The first log was kept secret.
 The latter log quieted the crew’s anxiety by under-reporting the true distance they had traveled from their homeland.”